-MAT 201 Statistics
+MAT 201 Statistics 3 credits

-Suggested Prerequisites: MAT 114 Intermediate Algebra, or MAT 105 Essential Algebra and Statistics.
-This course develops the statistical skills of collecting, organizing, summarizing, and analyzing information to draw conclusions or answer questions.
+Suggested Prerequisite: MAT 114 Intermediate Algebra

+This course covers statistical skills such as collecting, organizing, summarizing, and analyzing information to draw conclusions or answer questions.
 Major topics include descriptive statistics, frequency distributions, probability, binomial and normal distributions, statistical inference, linear regression, and correlation.

-MAT 201 duplicates BUS 231 Business Data Literacy, BUS 233 Business Statistics, and MAT 215 Statistics for Health Care Professionals.
-Credit in only one of these courses/exams will be applied toward graduation.
+MAT 201 duplicates BUS 233 Business Statistics, BUS 231 Business Data Literacy and MAT 215 Statistics for Health Care Professionals.
+Credit in only one of these courses will be applied toward graduation.
+MAT 201 also duplicates the Excelsior Examination MATx210.
+Students will receive credit for either the course or the examination, as both will not be applied toward graduation.
+Prerequisite: MA T101 or College Algebra.